-• A personal income tax return is your legal declaration to SARS declaring all the income you have received during a specific tax year (a tax year runs from 1 March of each year until the last day of February of the following year).
+A personal income tax return is your legal declaration to SARS declaring all the income you have received for a specific tax year (a tax year runs from 1 March of each year until the last day of February of the following year).

-- It also indicates the tax you have paid by way of the monthly PAYE deducted by your employer.
-As such, it allows SARS to make a final assessment on whether you have met all income tax obligations for the year and whether you have paid too much tax (in which case you will receive a refund) or too little (in which case you will be required to make an additional payment). - You must ensure that a full and accurate disclosure is made of all relevant information as required in the income tax return.
-Misrepresentation, neglect or omission to submit a return or supplying false information is liable to penalties and/or additional assessments (together with interest) and/or prosecution. - The Declaration section is dynamic as it allows either the taxpayer or tax practitioner to sign the declaration. - If the taxpayer completes the ITR12 return, the declaration for the taxpayer to sign will display. - If the tax practitioner completes the ITR12 return, the declaration for the tax practitioner to sign will display. - After completion of the return, you must read the declaration on the return and sign accordingly. - It is acceptable to have returns completed by someone else (such as a bookkeeper, accountant, tax practitioner or friend).
-However, you are ultimately responsible for the declarations on the return. - If you or your tax practitioner is registered as an eFiler and your return is submitted electronically via eFiling, the password received during registration as an eFiler will serve as the digital signature for the return. - Please note that if you post your return to SARS and you do not sign it, it will be regarded as incomplete.
+It also indicates the tax you have paid by way of the monthly PAYE deducted by your employer.

+As such, it allows SARS to make a final assessment on whether you have met all income tax obligations for the year and whether you have paid too much tax (in which case you will receive a refund) or too little (in which case you will be required to make an additional payment).

+You must ensure that you make a full and accurate disclosure of all relevant information as required in the income tax return.
+Misrepresentation, neglect or omission to submit a return or supplying false information may be subject to penalties and/or additional assessments (together with interest) and/or prosecution.

+The Declaration section is dynamic as it allows either the taxpayer or the tax practitioner to sign the declaration.

+- If the taxpayer completes the return, the declaration for the taxpayer to sign will display. - If the tax practitioner completes the return, the declaration for the tax practitioner to sign will display.

+It is acceptable to have returns completed by someone else (such as a bookkeeper, accountant, tax practitioner or friend).
+However, you are ultimately responsible for the declarations on the return.

+After completing the return, you must read the declaration on the return and sign accordingly.
+If you or your tax practitioner is registered as an eFiler and your return is submitted electronically via eFiling, the password received during registration as an eFiler will serve as the digital signature for the return.

+- Please note that if you post your return to SARS without signing it, it will be regarded as incomplete.
 The return will be sent back to you and will be regarded as outstanding.
 This could result in penalties for the late submission of the return. - If you are a tax practitioner submitting a return on behalf of your client, you must sign the declaration on the return and in doing so you confirm that: - To the best of your knowledge the information provided by the taxpayer to you is correct and complete. - All the income and relevant information as provided by the taxpayer to you is disclosed to SARS. - You have the necessary receipts and records to support this declaration and will retain these for inspection purposes